 Career opportunities for finance majors exist in business, finance, labor organizations, government, and academia.
 Graduates are employed in every type of business and have job opportunities in a variety of positions with mutual funds, brokerage firms, banks, and insurance companies, as well as positions in corporate finance.

 The major is distinctive within Penn State for its emphasizes on preparing students for the Chartered Financial Analyst (CFA®) and Certified Financial Planning (CFP®) designation.
 The CFA designation is considered the most globally accepted professional standard of knowledge and integrity in the investment industry; CFA exams are offered in 145 countries.
 In addition to professional experience, the curriculum helps prepare students to take the level 1 examination immediately after graduation.
 The exam covers ethical and professional standards, accounting and financial statement analysis, economics, corporate finance, portfolio management, analysis and valuation of equity, debt, and alternative investments.

 Likewise, the CFP® designation is recognized worldwide as a premier designation for personal financial planners.
 To qualify for this designation, individuals must complete a registered educational program such as our Certificate in Financial Planning program, pass a two-day, ten hour examination administered by the Certified Financial Planning Board of Standards, and meet the experience and ethical requirements.
 Our financial planning program also discusses the International Standards Organization (ISO) standard 22222, Personal Financial Planning.

 Why Choose The Black School of Business at Penn State Behrend for Your Finance Degree?

 Our Finance program is focused on providing quality instruction with small class sizes and opportunities for students to conduct research collaboratively with faculty through grant opportunities.
-Our students get unparalleled real world experience through an actual student-managed investment fund, made possible by a $100,000 gift from an alumnus.
+Our students get unparalleled real world experience through the Intrieri Family Student Managed Fund, made possible by a $100,000 gift from an alumnus.